shubham-mogha-telus/React-training/README.md

 ---

 ### **7. Run the Application**
-- Start the app using: `npm start`
+- Start the app using: `npm run dev`
 - Open the browser and navigate between different routes to test.

 ---